dtcenter/METplus/docs/Users_Guide/statistics_list.rst

 **********************************

-   3nd attempt. text wrapping  This is only for the "A" items
+   5th attempt. text wrapping  This is only for the "A" items

-.. role:: raw-html(raw)
-    :format: html

  .. list-table:: Laundry list A.
     :widths: auto